On the word problem for just infinite groups: Finitely generated just infinite groups

-The main result of this work is the following statement:
+The main result of this section is the following statement:

-\begin{theorem} There exists an algorithm that, given a recursively enumerable presentation $\langle S \mid \mathcal{R} \rangle$ of a just infinite, finitely generated group $G$ and a word $X$ in the generators $S$, checks whether the equality $X=1$ holds in the group $G$. \end{theorem}
+\begin{theorem} There exists an algorithm that, given a recursively enumerable presentation $\langle S \mid \mathcal{R} \rangle$ of a finitely generated just infinite group $G$ and a word $x$ in the generators $S$, decides whether the equality $x=1$ holds in the group $G$. \end{theorem}